chris-heney/guidestar-consulting/wp-content/plugins/sureforms/readme.txt

 When you use SureForms, you get an easy-to-use AI-powered form builder that can be used to build your forms fast.

 == Changelog ==
+= 1.4.2 - 4th March 2025 =
+* Improvement: Made the form submission text translatable.
+* Fix: Resolved a recursive pattern insertion issue in Gutenberg that was causing a 502 error due to an infinite loop.
+* Fix: Fixed block inserter issues when using the Spectra One theme.
+* Fix: Prevented the WPForms notice from appearing on the SureForms edit page.
+* Fix: Fixed an issue where dropdown conditional logic was not working in page builders.
+* Fix: Resolved an issue where long URLs without breaks caused UI overflow in the edit entries popup.
+= 1.4.1 - 25th February 2025 =
+* Fix: Addressed a security bug.
+Props to Naresh Dhanuk for privately reporting it.
+= 1.4.0 - 12th February 2025 =
+* Improvement: Prevented public access to the form archive page.
+* Improvement: Simplified the form confirmation message.
+* Improvement: Updated the primary color for new forms.
+* Fix: Addressed an issue with the Bricks theme where reCAPTCHA v2 Invisible and v3 were being hidden.
 = 1.3.1 - 28th January 2025 =
 * Improvement: Enhanced compatibility with FSE themes.
 * Fix: Addressed an issue where CAPTCHA errors were displayed before field validation errors.